 - All There in the Manual: Since Todo-360 was destroyed in "Holocron Heist", and given the series' penchant for airing episodes in Anachronic Order, one would assume that this episode takes place before "Holocron Heist".
-However, the episode guide revealed that this episode took place after the Season 2 première's Holocron trilogy, and Todo was simply rebuilt by Anakin in order to gain information on Bane, but the droid escaped and returned to his master.
+However, the episode guide reveals that this episode takes place after the Holocron arc.
+Todo was rebuilt by Anakin in order to gain information on Bane, but the droid escaped and returned to his master.

-- Anachronic Order: This episode takes place sometime after the Season 2 première's Holocron trilogy, directly preceded by "Assassin" (which means that the Season 2 finale's Boba trilogy also predates this episode), and followed up by the Season 1 finale, "Hostage Crisis", with the arc concluding with "Hunt for Ziro".
+- Anachronic Order: This episode takes place sometime after the Holocron arc, directly preceded by "Assassin" (which means that the season two finale's Boba trilogy also predates this episode), and followed up by "Hostage Crisis" (the season one finale), with the arc concluding with "Hunt for Ziro".

-- Breather Episode: Between the rather dark episodes "Assassin" and "Hunt for Ziro", although it still had some dark moments of its own.
+- Breather Episode: This episode serves this role between the rather dark episodes "Assassin" and "Hunt for Ziro", although it still has some dark moments of its own.

-- Call-Back: This is the second time in the show that R2-D2's lack of memory wipes and vast stores of knowledge have made him important to the villains.
+- Call-Back: This is the second time in the series that R2-D2's lack of memory wipes and vast stores of knowledge have made him important to the villains.

-- Canon Immigrant: Gorga Desilijic Aarrpo, one of the Hutt Council members, was first introduced in the Star Wars Expanded Universe.
+- Canon Immigrant: Gorga Desilijic Aarrpo, one of the Hutt Council members, was first introduced in what is now Star Wars Legends.

 - Continuity Nod: The interrogator droid is the same type as the one seen in Jabba's palace in Return of the Jedi.